EdAlegrid/m2m-api/Readme.md

   server.setData(channel, function(data){

-    // set logic for the current path

-    // the data.payload property is the payload from client
+    // you will receive the data from any client from the payload property
-    // you can use it for whatever purposes in your application logic data.payload;
+    // which you can use for whatever purposes in your application logic data.payload;

     // send a response
     data.send(response);
   });